orleanski/orleanski/README.md

 - ⚡ Fun fact: ...
 -->

-Learing features of github, polishing my dotfiles, and probably going to use if for my pet projects.
+I am learing features of github, polishing my dotfiles, and probably going to use if for my pet projects.

 leave your comments on the discussion page